Guidelines for proposals for paper sessions, film sessions, symposia, and posters.

-The deadline for symposia organizers is 2nd of January, and for the symposia presenters the deadline is January 8.
+The deadline for symposia organizers and for the symposia presenters is February 15.

 Poster sessions offer a more informal opportunity to present a project visually rather than orally by means of one poster.
 During poster sessions, participants peruse poster stations, a format maximizing interaction between participants and presenters.
 The abstract proposal describes the focus of the poster.
 Posters should be prepared for the Conference in A1/portrait (upright 841 x 594 mm).
 Posters may also be presented with other medias in the dedicated area for posters (the presenters should then bring all needed tools for presenting).

 The deadline for poster submissions is February 15.